alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 OpenAI Agents SDK uses a deliberately minimal, clear vocabulary.
 There are just three main concepts you need to know:

 * **Agents** represent LLMs encapsulated with a specific role or function in your solution.
 * **Handoffs** are the interactions between agents.
-Whenever an agent “hands off” work or information to another, that’s a handoff.
+Whenever an agent "hands off" work or information to another, that's a handoff.
-* **Guardrails** are the controls and restrictions you put in place to make sure the agent behaves as expected and doesn’t go off track.
+* **Guardrails** are the controls and restrictions you put in place to make sure the agent behaves as expected and doesn't go off track.
 (This term is also common in general software engineering.)

 ### Three Steps